When we tackle a new project, we incorporate all relevant facets of community infrastructure.

 UNCW Center for Social Impact

-The Center’s faculty conduct interdisciplinary research with community partners; consult with nonprofit, public, and for-profit sector organizations to improve service delivery, cross-sector collaboration, and philanthropic engagement; and educate students through applied learning experiences in collective pursuit of healthier and more equitable communities.
+The Center’s faculty conduct interdisciplinary research with community partners; consult with nonprofit, public, and for-profit sector organizations to improve service delivery, cross-sector collaboration, and philanthropic engagement; and educate students through applied learning experiences in the collective pursuit of healthier and more equitable communities.